Northeast Metropolitan Regional Vocational High School

 The number of students each city or town sends is dependent on its population and the amount of money it contributes to the budget of the school.
 The City of Malden is the largest contributor of students, Chelsea is the second largest contributor, and Woburn is the third.
 Also, students from Everett, Lynn, Lynnfield and Medford, which border the Northeast Metropolitan Regional Vocational School District, may attend the school if they apply and are approved.
+Students from Saugus may also attend.